Skip to main content

 Gaffney sees an Islamist plot to take over the country practically everywhere, believing that U2 lead singer Bono is a tool of Islamists.

-He proposed establishing a “House Anti-American Activities Committee” to investigate and root out the many secret Islamist agents supposedly working in public affairs.
+He proposed establishing a “House Anti-American Activities Committee(link is external)” to investigate and root out the many secret Islamist agents supposedly working in public affairs.

 Gaffney, like Trump, is an adherent to the birther conspiracy theory.